telerik/maui-docs/controls/autocomplete/filtering.md

 slug: autocomplete-filtering
 ---

 # .NET MAUI AutoComplete Filtering

-The

 The Telerik .NET MAUI AutoComplete control filters the source by the entered text.
 By using the `CompletionMode` (enum of type `Telerik.Maui.Controls.AutoCompleteCompletionMode`) property you can specify how the `ItemsSource` will be filtered when the user types in the input area.
 The `StartsWith` filters the items that start with the text typed in the input area and the `Contains`&mdash;filters the items that contain the text typed in the input area.